 Install A Separating Material

-You can try insulating the refrigerator from the oven’s heat by using a separating material.
+Using a separating material, you can try insulating the refrigerator from the oven’s heat.
 It creates an extra barrier, or wall, between the two kitchen appliances.
-Go to one of your local box stores, such as Lowes or Home Depot, and look for a durable separating material.
-If you need help with the best option, then ask a store associate for assistance.
+Go to one of your local box stores, Lowes or Home Depot, and look for a durable separating material.

 - Not carcinogenic or toxic

-- Lightweight, yet strong enough to hold up for long periods
+- Lightweight, yet strong enough to hold up for extended periods

 - Easy to measure, cut, and install without glue or nails